kiwi0fruit/open-fonts/README.md

 It's preinstalled with Windows.
 Consolas can also be installed together with [Microsoft PowerPoint Viewer](https://www.microsoft.com/en-us/download/details.aspx?id=13) till April, 2018.
 SHA256: 249473568EBA7A1E4F95498ACBA594E0F42E6581ADD4DEAD70C1DFB908A09423.
 But note that it's license says that "You may use the software only to view and print files created with Microsoft Office software.
 You may not use the software for any other purpose." so you *might* not be even allowed to print Consolas font text from LibreOffice.
 But at the same time if you incorporate Microsoft Word into your pipeline (for example even if postprocessing .docx files by other software as a next step) you *might* satisfy "created with Microsoft Office software".
 And printing to PDF via Chrome browser *might* also be printing.

-Font fallback chain: `Consolas, 'DejaVu Sans Mono For Conso1as', 'ST1X Two Math For Conso1as', 'Symbola For Conso1as', 'Source Han Sans JP', monospace`
+Font fallback chain: `Consolas, 'DejaVu Sans Mono For Conso1as', 'ST1X Two Math For Conso1as', 'Symbola For Conso1as', 'Source Han Sans', monospace`

 Fallback fonts: